ATTron/neoJJ/README.md

 ```

 This logs every jj command and its result to `~/.local/state/nvim/neojj.log`.
 Run `:NeoJJDebug` to open it, `:NeoJJDebugClear` to reset it.

+## Why?

+Neogit exists for git users using neovim and wanting the magit experience.
+I wanted something very similar to this experience but with jj workflow.

+jj has a fundamentally different model; your working copy *is* a commit, there's no staging area, bookmarks replace branches, and the operation log lets you undo anything. neoJJ respects all of that

 ## License